-To innovate means to make changes, to bring in new methods, ideas, and ways of doing things that benefit your customer — saving them time or money.
-This requires leadership and the constant pursuit of creative and imaginative solutions to both new and old problems.
+To innovate means to make changes and bring new methods, ideas, and ways of doing things that benefit your customer — saving them time or money.
+This requires leadership and the constant pursuit of creative and imaginative solutions to new and old problems.

 RULE #8: MARKETING IS THE ENGINE OF EVERY BUSINESS

-It includes sales, advertising, product design, public relations, and many other ingredients that are less obvious.
+It includes sales, advertising, product design, public relations, and other less obvious ingredients.
 Without marketing, you lose customers.
-Marketing can make the difference between the life and death of your business, and yet it is one of the least understood and most under-utilized facets of the business.
+Marketing can make the difference between the life and death of your business, yet it is one of the business’s least understood and most under-utilized facets.